 More than three in five software professionals (63%) using generative AI, use it in an unauthorized manner (see Figure 20).
 Some large organizations deploy tools and processes to check such "shadow" use.
-Akram Sheriff from Cisco Systems shares, "Organizations are deploying AI-specific software firewalls to check if software professionals are using their personal access to generative AI tools to generate code.
+A senior technical leader from a multinational digital communications technology company share, "Organizations are deploying AI-specific software firewalls to check if software professionals are using their personal access to generative AI tools to generate code.
 Other include allocating API keys, which give access to the Microsoft Azure OpenAI, for example, and procuring a pool of licenses to be reallocated across teams based on usage."